-Integrating BigCommerce and Shopify can be easily done in order to sell more of your products.
+Integrating BigCommerce and Shopify is an easy way to sell more products.
 More importantly, you can integrate existing shoppable posts with no extra cost.

-Setting BigCommerce can be easy, but you can refer to this guide to help.
+Setting BigCommerce is easy, but you can refer to this guide to help.

-This is a faster way of adding products to your catalog than manually adding each product.
+This is a faster way of adding products to your catalogue than manually adding each one.